Snowdonia: Rivers and lakes

 A series of rivers drain to the north coast.
 Largest of these is the Conwy on the park's eastern margin, which along with the Ogwen drains into Conwy Bay.
 Further west the Seiont and Gwyrfai empty into the western end of the Menai Strait.
-Part of the east of the national park is within the upper Dee (Dyfrydwy) catchment and includes Bala Lake, the largest natural water body in Wales.
+Part of the east of the national park is within the upper Dee (Dyfrydwy) catchment and includes Llyn Tegid (Bala Lake), the largest natural water body in Wales.

 A fuller list of the rivers and tributaries within the area is found at List of rivers of Wales.